Cynary/sunshine-virtual-monitor/README.md

 ### Virtual Display Driver

 First, you'll need to add a virtual display to your computer.
-You can follow the directions at https://github.com/itsmikethetech/Virtual-Display-Driver - afaict, this is the only way to get HDR support on a virtual monitor.
+You can follow the directions from [Virtual Display Driver](https://github.com/itsmikethetech/Virtual-Display-Driver?tab=readme-ov-file#virtual-display-driver) - afaict, this is the only way to get HDR support on a virtual monitor.
 Note: while the driver and device will exist, they will be disabled while sunshine isn't being used.

 Once you're done adding the device, make sure to disable it.
 You can do this in device manager, or you can run the following command in an administrator terminal: